MSc Construction Project Management

 The course's strengths lie in teaching and learning that meets the practising professional's needs, and with such a diverse range of applicants, it is ideal for peer learning.
 Module content reflects the current diversity and ongoing change in the construction industry in particular, building information modelling (BIM) as well as sustainability and health and safety.
 To help you gain the most benefit from the course, we also offer advanced study skills.

 You'll also enjoy plenty of opportunities to network with people working at the leading edge of research and practice whose insights feed directly into the course modules and help us shape research opportunities for your dissertation.
-Our staff include active researchers and consultants, through the Department's Construction and Property Research Centre (CPRC).
+Our staff include active researchers and consultants, through the Department's Centre for Architecture and Built Environment Research (CABER).

 We enjoy excellent links with, and support from, a group of employers who contribute towards teaching resources and offer sponsorship and placements to students.
 These employers see graduates of this programme as highly employable within their own businesses and organisations.